pavsaz/toRNAdo/README.md

   c) All files can be imported as a "User plot" to Artemis genome browser and thus visualised.

 2) .csv file containing a summary of all identified "filtered" antisense, intergenic and mixed ncRNAs.
 The "Peak height" column shows the toRNAdo-normalised expression value for a nucleotide with the highest read coverage within the ncRNA.

+Citation:

+If you have used this code in your research, then feel free to cite this article: 10.1093/femsle/fny004